Table of Contents

 Serious offenses include failing to diagnose or treat an HAI infection, failing to diagnose and treat patients, and failing to monitor patients in the ICU and on a ventilator.
 These careless actions will put the facilities through the wringer when it comes to litigation.

+Can you sue for hospital acquired infections?
 If you have encountered an infection two or three days after admission or after being discharged from the hospital, it may be a hospital-acquired infection.
 You may have a loved one lost life due to a healthcare-associated infection.
 These situations warrant medical malpractice lawsuits against the healthcare facility.